 Hollywood Tower of Terror – 199 feet

 When you walk down Hollywood Boulevard at Disney Hollywood Studios, this ominous-looking hotel tower, seemingly stuck in the 1930s, looks much taller than its 199-foot listed height.
 Disney Imagineers expertly crafted the approach to the hotel to instill a sense of ominous threat and danger in guests.
 Those brave enough to ride the ill-fated elevator will not travel to the top of the building.
-Their fall from the thirteenth floor will be closer to vertical 100 feet.
+Their fall from the thirteenth floor will be closer to 100 feet.

 Expedition Everest – 199.5 feet

 This one cracks me up.
 Measuring 199 “point five” feet in height, Expedition Everest is officially the highest mountain in Walt Disney World.
-The Yeti reigns supreme in this attraction as guests fear for their safety on a semi-runaway train.
+The Yeti reigns supreme in this Animal Kingdom attraction as guests fear for their safety on a semi-runaway train.
 Guests “climbing” this attraction will actually reach quite close to the 199-foot height, making that scramble from the Yeti feel even more heart-thumping.
 I hope you don’t mind riding backwards…

 WDW Dolphin Hotel – 257 feet